JoshTeperman/zendesk-app/Readme.md

 - Backend Node.js API / server written with the Express.js module that routes client requests and in turn uses AXIOS to make requests for tickets to the Zendesk API.
 - Frontend React.js 'client' which receives tickets from the backend API server, and serves those tickets in HTML, CSS and Javascript to a web browser.

-This is a standard architecture for web applications, as this is a common way to CORS errors, where browsers restrict cross-origin HTTP requests that are initiated in browser.
+This architecture is a common way to avoid CORS errors, where browsers restrict cross-origin HTTP requests that are initiated in browser.
 Therefore it was necessary to create my own endpoints for use by the browser, route requests via HTTP client to my own Web API, and then make requests to the Zendesk API from that web server.

 This also allows me to safeguard authentication credentials and the logic of the application from malicious attack, as that code is only accessible from the backend and a React application can only see the data served to it.